-Inorganic arsenic is usually more harmful than organic arsenic.
+Inorganic arsenic is much more harmful than organic arsenic.

 Arsenic occurs naturally in soil and minerals, and may enter the air, water, and soil.
 It is also used:

-Arsenic toxicity may occur when a person is exposed to toxic amounts of arsenic due to:
+Arsenic toxicity may occur when a person is exposed to toxic amounts of arsenic by:

 Copyright © Nucleus Medical Media, Inc.

 Some people are more likely to be exposed to arsenic, but it can occur in anyone.
 Factors that may increase your chance of arsenic exposure include: